youssefwally/DJSW_collaborative_coding/docs/pages/individual_reports/sigurd.md

 - h5py / HDF5 — dataset storage.
 - Sphinx — documentation generation.
 - PyTest — small unit tests for loader/writer.
 - uv — While only used locally for prototyping, the course introduced me to uv as an alternative to conda.
+It is great!
 Much appreciated.

 ## LUMI experience (job evidence)
+Running on LUMI was an interesting experience.
+I learned a lot from it, not just LUMI specific stuff, but also got more comfortable with the linux terminal, which is also really nice.

+The following files are the job-files produced from training and evaluating on LUMI:
 - Job slurm-14079744.out — 10 epoch training run.
 Checkpoint saved to `weights/SMLP/`.
 - Job slurm-14362915.out - Evaluation run on WMLP.